IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 UNIX attribute mapping
 A z/OS UNIX file system will typically handle attributes such as atime, matime, ctime, link count, and file mode in a POSIX-compliant manner.
 User applications can use the dsadm command to access these attributes command.
 They can also use standard z/OS UNIX commands or programming interfaces.
 For the POSIX files and directories representing data sets, DSFS must provide the same capability by mapping applicable data set attributes and storing them in its utility file system.
 In addition, DSFS supports retrieval and update of ISPF statistics for PDS and PDSE members even though some statistics may not have corresponding z/OS UNIX object attributes.
-DSFS updates the data set attributes with values from the UNIX attributes at store time. atime, mtime, ctime · For PDS and PDSE members, DSFS maps the moddate and modtime ISPF attributes to the UNIX atime, mtime, and ctime attributes.
+DSFS updates the data set attributes with values from the UNIX attributes at store time. atime, mtime, ctime Â· For PDS and PDSE members, DSFS maps the moddate and modtime ISPF attributes to the UNIX atime, mtime, and ctime attributes.
-· For sequential data sets and PDS/PDSE, DSFS maps the atime, mtime, and ctime attributes to the last alt date in the corresponding catalog entry for the data set if it is used.
+Â· For sequential data sets and PDS/PDSE, DSFS maps the atime, mtime, and ctime attributes to the last alt date in the corresponding catalog entry for the data set if it is used.
 Otherwise, it uses the last reference date for those fields.
 Mode DSFS sets the UNIX object type to a file for data set members and for PS data sets, and to a directory for PDS/PDSE data sets.
 Create time For new data set members, DSFS saves the date of the UNIX create time in the cjdate field of the ISPF statistics for the member.
 For PS/PDS/PDSE, it uses the creation_date from the catalog entry for the creation time.
 Length and block size These UNIX attributes are the space information for the object in the utility file system.
 They are the length of the data set object after it has been mapped to a UNIX object.
 For files, this means how large it is after the data was converted from the data set format to POSIX byte stream format, which is dependent on the path that is chosen to access the data set.
 The block size for DSFS is always 1 K and the number of blocks is always shown in 1 K units.